The National Robotarium

-As global leaders in robotics and autonomous systems, Heriot-Watt University and the University of Edinburgh are delivering Data-Driven Innovation as part of the Edinburgh and South East Scotland City Region Deal.
+As global leaders in robotics and autonomous systems, Heriot-Watt University and the University of Edinburgh are partners in this national, and international, hub.

 How do we do this?

-With a strong focus on entrepreneurship and job creation, the National Robotarium will offer an ecosystem for industry collaboration where humans and robots work in partnership.
+With a strong focus on entrepreneurship, job creation and building digital skills in the workforce, it will offer a data-driven ecosystem for industry collaboration where humans and robots work in partnership.

 The National Robotarium

-Unrivalled facilities and world-leading expertise in robotics, artifical intelligence and autonomous systems.
+Unrivalled facilities and world-leading expertise in robotics, artificial intelligence and autonomous systems.

 Robots and autism